samgehret/esGApe-front-end/planning/planning.md

 - standardize models

 GRANT TODO WEDNESDAY
-- Make it so a login failure doesn't redirect to homepage
+- Make it so a login failure / signup failure doesn't redirect to homepage
-- Finish post requests
+- Polish post requests
+    * Get email from app.js state, pass it down, set state to email?